web-platform-tests/wpt.fyi/api/README.md

 This is an *internal* endpoint used by the results processor.

+## Announcement of revisions-of-interest

+The `/api/revisions` namespace contains APIs for accessing WPT _revisions-of-interest_.
+The primary use case for this API is synchronizing the WPT revision used by active test runners.

 ### /api/revisions/epochs

 Get the collection of epochs over which revisions are announced.
 For example,